Buffalo and Susquehanna Railroad: Baltimore and Ohio era

 Passenger service continued on the Addison to Galeton line, served by a fast Atlantic engine until 1947, when one of the older 2-8-0 engines had to take over until the end.
 Passenger service officially ended on November 19, 1949, due to the loss of its Railway Post Office.

-A brief revitalization occurred at Sagamore in 1943, when, because of the demand for coal brought about by World War II, the R&P Coal Company leased the Sagamore mines #13 and #16 from the B&S. But the demand didn't last long.
+A brief revitalization occurred at Sagamore in 1943, when, because of the demand for coal brought about by World War II, the R&P Coal Company leased the Sagamore mines #13 and #16 from the B&S. But the demand did not last long.
 The mines were permanently closed and abandoned in 1950.
 In the early 1950s, the Kovalchick Salvage Company bought the mining plant, and in the 1950s the tipple was demolished.

 With the failed attempt to create a shorter route across northern Pennsylvania long gone, and with the mines now closed, the Baltimore and Ohio was looking to sell the disconnected part of the old Buffalo and Susquehanna Railroad.

 In 1954, the Baltimore and Ohio officially merged the Buffalo and Susquehanna Railroad Corporation into the parent company, along with the Buffalo, Rochester and Pittsburgh Railway.
 This was in anticipation of a sale of all or parts of the old B&S.

 On January 1, 1956, 97 mi of ex-Buffalo and Susquehanna lines from Galeton to Wellsboro, Galeton to Addison, Galeton to Ansonia, and Galeton to Burrows were sold for $250,000 to the H. E. Salzberg Company, who then created the Wellsville, Addison and Galeton Railroad.
 Included in the sale were six ex-B&S steam engines, four cabooses, one snowplow and numerous work cars.
 The Wellsville, Addison and Galeton Railroad continued in operation and served the remaining customers until being shut down in 1979.

 The other ex-B&S line from Juneau to Sagamore may have existed up to 1957, when the last train was a shipment of 1957 Chevys to the Chevy dealer in Plumville.

 The line from Sinnemahoning southwest to Medix Run was terminated in 1955.
-Since the Galeton lines were now sold to H E Salzberg, the B&O didn't need this line to access the Pennsylvania Railroad to use as a bridge to get to the isolated segments.
+Since the Galeton lines were now sold to H E Salzberg, the B&O did not need this line to access the Pennsylvania Railroad to use as a bridge to get to the isolated segments.